Constel·lació Esportiva

-Constel·lació Esportiva was an Andorran football club from Andorra La Vella.
+Constel·lació Esportiva (Catalan: 'Constellation Sports') was an Andorran football club from Andorra La Vella.
 The team began play in the Andorran First Division (Campionat de Lliga) in 1998 and dominated the league in 2000, beating FC Encamp 6–0 in the championship.

-That summer, the Andorran Football Federation accused the team of trying to buy players from other teams, there were financial irregularities, and the team did not want to divide its winnings from the UEFA cup with the league.
-The team was kicked out of the First Division for seven years.
+That summer, the Andorran Football Federation accused the team of trying to buy votes from other teams and of financial irregularities.
+Additionally, the team did not want to divide its winnings from the UEFA cup with the league.
+The team was kicked out of the First Division for seven years as a result of this, though the club appealed the decision.